wonderwind271/VE401_TA/other related materials/something about VE401 SP22 project/circumstance.md

 It's really shameful for anyone, like Mai Yuqi, to plagiarize in a group project.
 That means this person is totally irresponsible to everything.
 The existence of such dishonest student makes honor code necessary.

 Many of my students in VE401 this summer know more or less about the plagiarism in projects last semester.
 They become anxious, and about 10 students came and ask me if some behaviors will lead to honor code violation.
-Some even state their concerns about probable plagiarism by teammates and ask me how to deal with such things.
-For sake of privacy, I won't tell anyone who come and ask me.
+Some students even state their concerns about probable plagiarism by teammates and ask me how to deal with such things.
+Of course, they don't know I'm involved in these cases too, and my emotion is quite mixed when replying to them.

 **However, is such consequence the honor code expects students to be?
 Or is that quite opposite?
 I have no idea now.
-I feel I'm totally messed up even now.** This fall semester I'll come to UM, and maybe I'll discuss with the honor council at UM-CoE and listen to their opinion.
+I feel I'm totally messed up even now.** I've already come to the university of Michigan this fall semester, and maybe I'll discuss with the honor council at UM-CoE and listen to their opinion.

 **If you're the future VE401 TA , I sincerely hope you can share the whole story to your students.
 It's totally acceptable to redistribute this file.**

+### FAQ

+1. Q: Why the hearing is in July while the case happened in April?

+​		A: That's because in honor council, the investigation process starts when the chair of honor council starts the process.
+Before that, even other members of the honor council don't know these cases.

+2. Q: I've heard that Horst was still censoring plagiarism cases in July.
+Is that the case?

+​		A: No.

+3. Q: Does Horst know that he reports you to the honor council when he chose you to be the TA in VE401 SU22?

+​		A: Yes.
+But he didn't tell me at that time.
+At that time very few people apply for VE401 TA, so maybe he had no choice.

+4. Q: I'm a student in VE401 SU22.
+Is my group found plagiarizing?

+​		A: Sorry, I don't know either.
+The reason is similar to question 1.
+Of course, it's also likely that no groups are reported to honor council.

+5. Q: I'll take VE401 after SU22, how to prevent plagiarism of projects due to my group members?

+   A: Check others' part, keep good communication with other group members, and leave some evidence.
+It's recommended to use overleaf because it will be clear who's the main plagiarizer.

+6. Q: You have mentioned that at least 4 groups in SP22 are reported to the honor council.
+Are the result of other groups similar to your group?
+(That is to say, only the main plagiarizer is found guilty)

+   A: Not really.
+I can't provide more details.